Giuseppe-Mazzapica/Gea/README.md

 ### Load More Files

-Normally an application has just one `.env` file, but if in tests, or for whichever reason, you need to load environment variables from several files, just use a different instance of Gea:
+Normally an application has just one `.env` file, but if in tests, or for whichever reason, you need to load environment variables from several files, just use different instances of Gea:

 ```php
 Gea\Gea::instance(__DIR__, '.env-1')->load();